Our Future Path! A plan for a better world!

 Our political and business leaders often talk about economic growth as the road to economic prosperity.
 The key measure currently used for this economic growth is our GDP (Gross Domestic Product).
 This is the amount of Goods and Services being produced.
 A rising GDP means that the value of goods and services being produced each year is rising.

 There really are only two ways to increase consumer spending.
-People, on average, would need to start spending more or there would need to be an increase in the number of people who are doing the spending.
+We, on average, would need to start spending more or there would need to be an increase in the number of individuals who are doing the spending.
 If we take a close look at these ways of increasing consumer spending, we can see problems with both.

-In the first case, there is a limit to the amount of goods and services a given individual can use.
-Once someone has consumed all the things he or she needs or wants, trying to consume anything more would only be a waste.
-In addition, it does not make much sense to go into debt to buy things that we do not need.
+In the first case, there is a limit to the amount of goods and services any given one of us can use.
+Once we have consumed all the things we need or want, then trying to consume anything more would only be a waste.
+In addition, it does not make much sense for us to go into debt to buy things that we do not need.

-In the second case, there is also a limit as to how many people our world can support.
-If we keep increasing our population, our limited resources will need to be divided among more people and each one of us will need to pay more for less.
+In the second case, there is also a limit as to how many of us our world can support.
+If we keep increasing our population, our limited resources will need to be divided among more of us and each one of us will need to pay more for less.
 In fact, we are already depleting many of our resources, paying more for many of our basic needs and ending up with less, even when our GDP is rising.

 Therefore, basing our economic growth and prosperity on increases in consumer spending is not the best way to do it.
-When economic times are bad, people need to be able to cut back on their spending without having to worry about it making our economy worse.
-Even in good economic times, it is often better for people to save and to invest in the future instead of spending everything they earn.
+When economic times are bad, we need to be able to cut back on our spending without having to worry about it making our economy worse.
+Even in good economic times, it is often better for us to save and to invest in the future instead of spending everything we earn.

-The real key to economic prosperity lies in creating an economic environment where people and communities can build wealth, and everyone can balance how much they are willing to work with how much they want to spend.
-A growing economy would be one where productivity was increasing so that people had the option to work fewer hours, to earn more and/or to buy more.
+The real key to economic prosperity lies in creating an economic environment where we and our communities can build wealth, and all of us can balance how much we are willing to work with how much we want to spend.
+A growing economy would be one where productivity was increasing so that we have the option to work fewer hours, to earn more and/or to buy more.
 Therefore, economic growth should be based on productivity, and economic prosperity should be based on our standard of living.

 Trends

 Today, the world’s population has grown and continues to grow so large that we are using up our natural resources at a faster and faster rate, and leaving each of us, on average, with less and less.
-Almost a billion people do not have enough clean water or food.
-Even more people live without adequate housing, clothing and medical care.
+Almost a billion of us do not have enough clean water or food.
+Even more of us live without adequate housing, clothing and medical care.

-For most of the world’s poor, given the state of the world economy, there is little opportunity for them to better their lives.
+For most of us who are poor, given the state of the world economy, there is little opportunity for us to better our lives.
 For the rest of us, we need to work even harder each day to enjoy the same lifestyles we had the day before.
 Without changes to our economic system and a reduction in our overpopulation we will need to greatly improve our productivity to stand any chance in the future of enjoying the same things we have today.

-The bottom line is that there are not enough natural resources in the world for the nearly 8 billion people we had in 2021, let alone the billions on their way.
-Our limited supply of resources just cannot provide all these people with a comfortable lifestyle, let alone, allow them to live as well as the average citizen of the United States of America lives today.
+The bottom line is that there are not enough natural resources in the world for the nearly 8 billion of us we had in 2021, let alone the billions on their way.
+Our limited supply of resources just cannot provide all the individuals of the world with a comfortable lifestyle, let alone, allow them to live as well as the average citizen of the United States of America lives today.
 Based on some analysis that was done, if everyone lived as well as we do in the United States, then the world could only support a human population of about 1.5 billion.

-Even in the wealthiest nations and in the best of economic times, there are still people who are unemployed, who live in poverty and who are homeless.
-Some people may have given up any hope of living a better life, but most people are willing and able to work hard and to do what it takes to improve their lives.
+Even in the wealthiest nations and in the best of economic times, there are still some of us who are unemployed, who live in poverty and who are homeless.
+Some of us may have given up any hope of living a better life, but most of us are willing and able to work hard and to do what it takes to improve our lives.
 Unfortunately, we are all at the mercy of our current financial conditions and our inequitable and unsustainable economic system.

 For many of us, a pink slip and a few bad breaks could drain our finances and start us down the road towards bankruptcy, poverty and even homelessness.
 During a recession, this just becomes even more likely.
 Given the growing world population and the depletion of our natural resources, failure to fix our economic system could lead to a level of poverty, starvation and war the likes of which no one has ever seen before.